 Huntly Baptist Church

 A few weeks later Huntly Baptist Church requested Raema to come for a short stint with them, two or three months.
 She went and soon felt God call her to serve longer there.
 After some misunderstanding, she told the church clearly, ‘I feel called here.’
 They agreed and called her.
-It was 1992 and she was the second woman with sole charge of a New Zealand Baptist church.
-She stayed there until she retired in 2004.
-Raema thinks she somewhat entered by the back door: accepted because the church came to know her and could see how she could serve them, rather than that they were particularly unusual.
+She stayed there from 1992 until she retired in 2004.

 Raema’s ministry went well at Huntly.
 Raema and the church members started a number of programmes and saw people come to Christ, baptised and living and loving alongside one another.
 Like anywhere else, glitches came and the church worked through them.
 One problem was substantial and went for two years, with three court cases between two church families.
 Raema could not take sides and that was difficult at times.
 But she comments: ‘If you know that God has called you and is with you, you know he will get you through, even if it’s by the skin of your teeth.

 Being a woman minister in a Baptist church